SandervandenOord/M249/readme.md

 I'm mainly using pandas, statsmodels, matplotlib, seaborn, sci-kit learn and pymc.

 This is based on Python 3 (and a recent version of R)

+For now I've "turned off" R in both runtime.txt and requirements.txt to see if the Binder image gets built faster without R.